 Since GST has altered the way in which the tax is paid, small businesses will certainly feel its impact.
 Initially, three returns had to be filed every month.
 This called for a lot of work and understanding of multiple forms which required the small business owner to hire tax professionals.

 Although the ongoing return filing under GST calls for the filing of GSTR – 1 and GSTR -3B only, it still needs small businesses to seek the help of professionals.
 Also, larger companies had to undertake changes in there accounting software to be GST compliant and train employees to get used to the changes.
 This further added to the cost.

 GST was introduced on July 1, 2017, in the middle of the financial year 2017.
 This created difficulty on the part of businesses to shift to a new tax regime immediately.

-5. Instead of Single or Dual Rate GST System, There are Standard Tax Rates and Multiple Rates of CESS
+5. Standard Tax Rates and Multiple Rates of CESS

 Instead of a more simplified tax structure, the GST Council rolled out GST in India with five standard rates.
 This, according to many economists, makes the structure complex instead of simplifying it.

 Given multiple states in India, each had its own issues with regard to GST rates.
 Each wanted lower rates to be implemented for particular goods they produced.
 This made the GST Council resort to implementing multiple tax rates under GST.